For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 A study can be classified by its purpose, that is, by the reason why it is taking place.
 Options are as follows:

-If available, please give the URL of the trial website.
-This field should only contain websites developed specifically for the trial; the website of the sponsor organisation can be included in the sponsor section.
+If available, please give the URL of the study website.
+This field should only contain websites developed specifically for the study; the website of the sponsor organisation can be included in the sponsor section.

-Getting a trial ID may be subject to VAT (value added tax or sales tax) depending on the applicant's country.
-Enter the relevant VAT number in this field.
+Getting a study ID may be subject to a local tax (for example, value-added tax or sales tax) depending on the applicant's country.
+Enter the relevant local tax number in this field.

-Why did you choose ISRCTN to register your trial?
+Why did you choose ISRCTN to register your study?

 Please tell us why you decided to register your study with the ISRCTN registry by selecting the most appropriate option from the drop-down.
 If selecting “Other (please specify)”, please give further information in the free text field that appears.